-It seems that until the past couple of months, negotiating a home sale was off the table.
+A little over a year ago, negotiating a home sale was off the table.
 The market was filled with bidding wars where sellers didn’t need to compromise.
-Over the last two months, the local real estate market has slowed down a bit.
-It’s still a great market, but it is becoming a more “normal” market.
+Over the past year, the real estate market has slowed down a bit.
+It’s still a good market, but it is becoming a more “normal” market.
 New listings are not vanishing.
-For example, going back two weeks and looking at single family homes that were listed, less than 50% those listings in the past two weeks are under contract.
-This is just a snapshot of the Rapid City market.
-Two months ago that percentage would have been significantly different.
+Average days on the market is now around 30 days.

-I believe the days of negotiating will be returning.
+The days of negotiating are back.
 So, it’s important to understand why negotiating is difficult.
 Let me explain…

 You want to buy a home and but you don’t want to over-pay for it because you know it needs work.
 You have a home to sell and you want to get it sold but you want to make sure you can get enough money out of the deal at closing.
 These may seem like two different scenarios but they can actually be two intertwined dramas—each on the other side of the deal.

 A good home sale has both sides getting something that they want.
 Sometimes a deal may lean one way another, but it should have some give and take.
 However, market conditions will often dictate which side will need to be more flexible.